Diving & Marine Conservation in Belize

 Although protective methods are in place, the reef has been affected by mass-bleaching incidents and the chances of recovery are slim due to vulnerability to disease.

 Projects Abroad Belize recognises the importance of protecting one of the most valuable ecosystems on earth.
-Working closely with the well-established NGO, Conservation volunteers will help gather necessary data from the Belize Barrier Reef through regular assessment.
+Conservation volunteers will help gather necessary data from the Belize Barrier Reef through regular assessment.
 Data collection and analysis will focus on:

 - The health status of the reef and seagrass beds